Mitigating Wi-Fi Risks

 Today, Wi-Fi is everywhere; we find it in homes, offices, coffee shops, airports, hospitals, and even the street.
 This emphasizes the fact that there are many Wi-Fi related risks that are crucial to be aware of.
 Humans rely on an internet connection on a day-to-day basis, whether it be for personal or professional reasons.
 The internet’s role in society is only growing; the Cisco Annual Internet Report (2018–2023) predicts that two-thirds of the global population will have internet access by 2023, up from just over half in 2019.
 However, the threat of Wi-Fi attacks means that these figures only provide greater exposure for malicious cybercriminals.

-A rogue access point (AP) can be classified as any AP that is not authorized to be operating on the network.
+A rogue access point (AP) can be classified as any access point that is not authorized to be operating on the network.
 Some rogue APs are benign in nature, only set up to provide greater coverage or access to blocked websites.
-While these APs do present a serious security risk to the user and network administrator, the most threatening rogue APs are those created by bad actors with malicious intent.
+While these access points do present a serious security risk to the user and network administrator, the most threatening rogue access points are those created by bad actors with malicious intent.

 August 4th, 2021